 Multi-car insurance is sold on the basis that policyholders get a discount for signing up a number of vehicles.
-But you should bear in mind that there is, in fact, no guarantee that your combined premiums with such a deal will be lowest you could possibly find.
+But bear in mind there's no guarantee that your combined premiums with such a deal will be the lowest you could find.

 Multi-car policies can be a way for some families to save on the cost of cover.
-But before committing, you should always compare individual quotes from a wide range of providers before deciding which is the best strategy for you.
+But before committing, you should compare individual quotes from a range of providers, to work out which is the best strategy for you.

 How multi-car insurance works

-Insurers say that some groups or families with several vehicles can save more than 20% on their car insurance.
-Although the discounts for homes with two drivers and two cars are likely to be lower than this.
+Insurers say that some groups or families with several cars can save more than 20% on their insurance.
+However, discounts for homes with two drivers and two cars are likely to less favourable than this.

 Drawbacks of multi-car cover

 Don't assume that, just because you're getting a discount for a multi-car policy, this is the cheapest way of buying cover.
-It may be better value if each driver gets their own cover from different providers.
+It could still be cheaper if each driver gets their own cover from different providers.